bscw21027/caesar_cipher/README.md

   ```
   - **ciphertext:** The text you want to decrypt.
   - **shift:** The number of positions the letters were shifted during encryption.
 Make sure to use the same shift value used during encryption.

+# Contribution
+Contributions are welcome!
+If you find any issues or have suggestions for improvement, please open an issue or submit a pull request on GitHub.

+# License
+This project is licensed under the MIT License.
+See the LICENSE file for more details.

+# Acknowledgments
+- The calculator app is built using the Python programming language.
+- The project structure and code organization are inspired by best practices for Python projects.